ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-Checking_PDB_Files.md

 ~~~
 {: .source}

+> ## Selecting Protein Atoms Using Shell Commands
+> Use "grep" command to select protein atoms (the "ATOM" and the "TER" records) from a PDB file and save them in a new file.
+>
+> > ## Solution
+> >~~~
+> > grep "^ATOM\|^TER " 1ERT.pdb > protein.pdb
+> >~~~
+> >{: .bash}
+> {: .solution}
+{: .challenge}

 #### Checking a PDB File for Alternate Conformations.

 Some PDB files may contain alternate positions of residues.
 Only one conformation is acceptable for molecular dynamics simulation.
-Standard simulation preparation programs (for example pdb2gmx or pdb4amber) will automatically select the first conformation labeled by "A" in the altLoc column.
-If you want to keep a different conformation, all conformations except the desired one must be removed from the PDB file.
+Standard simulation preparation programs (for example pdb2gmx or pdb4amber) will automatically select the first conformation labeled "A" in the "altLoc" column.
+If you want to keep a different conformation, all conformations except the desired one must be removed from a PDB file.

 Let's check if the downloaded file has any alternate conformations:
 ~~~